The Gear on your tactical kit will perform as well as you maintain it.

 - Reshape it, then allow it to air-dry either indoors or outdoors in a shady spot

-All tactical gear and clothing must be treated right from the very beginning if you plan to keep and use it for a very long time.
+All tactical gear and tactical gear apparel must be treated right from the very beginning if you plan to keep and use it for a very long time.
 To replace these items can cost a small fortune, and it is simply easier, less stressful, and much less expensive to take care of them from the start rather than replace them later on.